ZertoPublic/ZertoApiWrapper/docs/Edit-ZertoVra.md

 # Edit-ZertoVra

 ## SYNOPSIS
-Updates a VRA with updated settings
+Updates a VRA with updated settings.
+Use of this function will cause a reboot of the associated VRA.

 ## SYNTAX